Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Nanofluids for Heat and Mass Transfer: Sustainable Manufacturing and Applications presents the latest on the performance of nanofluids in heat transfer systems.
+Nanofluids for Heat and Mass Transfer: Fundamentals, Sustainable Manufacturing and Applications presents the latest on the performance of nanofluids in heat transfer systems.
 Dr. Bharat Bhanvase investigates characterization techniques and the various properties of nanofluids to analyze their efficiency and abilities in a variety of settings.
 The book moves through a presentation of the fundamentals of synthesis and nanofluid characterization to various properties and applications.
 Aimed at academics and researchers focused on heat transfer in energy and engineering disciplines, this book considers sustainable manufacturing processes within newer energy harvesting technologies to serve as an authoritative and well-rounded reference.

 - Highlights the major elements of nanofluids as an energy harvesting fluid, including their preparation methods, characterization techniques, properties and applications

 - Includes valuable findings and insights from numerical and computational studies

 - Provides nanofluid researchers with research inspiration to discover new applications and further develop technologies